zorohack03/Movie-Rating-App/README.md

 ## Movie Rating App

-This is a ReactJS-based movie rating application that allows users to search for movies, view detailed information.
+This is a ReactJS-based movie rating application that allows users to search for movies, view detailed information ,add movies to mylist.
 The app leverages the OMDB API to fetch movie data and provides a seamless user experience with an intuitive interface.

 ### Features